mcsredhat/Kubernetes-K8S-/Kubernetes CLI Guide/chapter4/4-Essential-kubectl-Commands.markdown

 # Use Ctrl+C to stop following when you've seen enough

 # Access logs from specific containers in multi-container pods
-kubectl logs my-app-pod -c sidecar-container
+kubectl logs my-app-pod --container sidecar-container

 # When pods have multiple containers, specify which container's logs you want
 # Each container has independent logs and may show different information